MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 The main dialog has 2 steps:

 1. Start the top-level dialog.
-1. Retrieve and summarize the user profile that the top-level dialog collected, assign the result to the user profile state property, and then signal the end of the main dialog.
+1. Retrieve and summarize the user profile that the top-level dialog collected, save that information to user state, and then signal the end of the main dialog.

 #### [C#](#tab/csharp)